bfops/HaskellGuide/README.markdown

-All the guide files are literate Haskell files (.lhs instead of .hs), where you have special characters to denote code, instead of special characters to denote comments.
+All the guide files are literate Haskell files (`.lhs` instead of `.hs`), where `>` denotes the beginning of a line of code, and anything else is a comment.
+Convention uses `<` to mean code that shouldn't be actually compiled.

 You can load these files through ghci and play with any of the functions given.